maluonei/transparent-gs-optix/README.md

-# PupilOptixLab

-PupilOptixLab is a lightweight real-time ray tracing framework based on OptiX7 which is designed for rapid implementation of ray tracing algorithms on GPU.

-Some ray tracing methods will be implemented in [PupilRay](https://github.com/mchenwang/PupilRay).

-## Features
+## PupilOptixLab

-- mistuba3-style scenes format
-- pt with mis
-- OptiX7 denoiser
-- material: diffuse, conductor, rough conductor, dielectric, rough dielectric, plastic, rough plastic
-- asynchronous GUI thread
-- support native cuda code
-- camera interaction (mouse dragging \ keyboard moving with WASDQR)
-- [wavefront path tracer](https://github.com/mchenwang/WavefrontPathTracer): about 3x performance improvement
+This framework is originally developed by [mchenwang](https://github.com/mchenwang) for his research on ray tracing algorithms on GPU with Optix7, the original code is hosted on [PupilOptixLab](https://github.com/mchenwang/PupilOptixLab).

 ## Prerequisites